How to Build a Green Home

 A Truly Green Home: Avoid Misleading Marketing

-Working with builders and architects isn’t always easy, especially if your knowledge of home building is limited.
+Working with builders and architects isn’t always easy, especially if your knowledge of home building is limited and eco friendly buildings are no different.
 For many property owners who strive to build a greener home, working with a reputable building inspector is an ideal solution.

 Building inspectors are a thoroughly neutral third party, which eliminates the possibility of conflicts of interest which can have a negative impact on your decisions for building a sustainable home.

 These registered builders are experts within the building trade, which leaves them uniquely placed to evaluate your new construction plans, site and existing progress to ensure peak efficiency.
 Should you find yourself in disagreement with the builder you have chosen, a high-quality building inspection company will also be able to provide conflict resolution and dispute investigation services.

 Because so many owners of new construction projects have limited building experience, a building inspector can be a valuable liaison and a great resource throughout the green home building process.
 Before you break ground on your new, eco-friendly home construction project, make sure you’re getting what you expect by consulting a building inspector who understands green building.